YamazakiYusuke/open-super-whisper/README.md

 ## Usage

+### Choosing a Transcription Mode

+1. Select either "OpenAI API" or "Local Model" from the "Transcription Mode" dropdown
+2. For API mode, you'll need an OpenAI API key
+3. For local mode, you can select from various model sizes
+   - Smaller models are faster but less accurate
+   - Larger models are more accurate but require more memory and processing power
+4. The first time you use a local model, it will be downloaded automatically

-### Setting up your API Key
+### Setting up your API Key (For API Mode)

-1. On first launch, you'll be prompted to enter your OpenAI API key
+1. On first launch with API mode, you'll be prompted to enter your OpenAI API key
 2. If you don't have an API key, you can get one from [OpenAI's website](https://platform.openai.com/api-keys)
 3. Your API key will be saved for future use
 4. To change it later, click "API Key Settings" in the toolbar
+5. Not required for local mode

 ### Recording Audio